One of the coolest sound wave experiments your kids will ever try!

 Then make a face at your Mom when she asks to take your photo (this is an optional step, of course) :)

 Take each string and wrap them around your pointer finger on each hand.

-You'll want the spoon to hang just below the waist once both ends of the yarn is placed near the ear.
+You'll want the spoon to hang just below the waist once both ends of the yarn are placed near the ears.